"Embrace your worst fear; become one with the darkness."

 - In Take Shelter, Curtis' wife is pushing him to overcome his fear and open the door to the storm shelter which he finally does.

-- In Tamora Pierce's Tortall books, this is the purpose of the Chamber of Ordeal.
+- In Tamora Pierce's Tortall Universe, this is the purpose of the Chamber of the Ordeal.
+Prospective knights (and monarchs) are required to enter it for a night, and it will test them to their limits.
 A heroic character will emerge stronger, having confronted and conquered his or her greatest fear.
 An unworthy character will be utterly broken by the experience, which may include actually dying.

 - In The Wheel of Time, the test to become Accepted involves going through three archways which produce scenes that reflect the girl in question's fears.